Should We Treat The People We Love Like Dogs?

 Our patience has been groomed out of us by a culture that promises someone new just around the next corner.
 We bail on our jobs in search of something better, break our relationships in hopes of someone easier, and seek out instant gratification in our free time– yet there's still one area of life in which we're loyal, and that loyalty is to our pets.

-My best friend can drive me bonkers talking in circles around me, but when my dog goes ape sh*t crazy at the front window when a poodle walks by, I’m unfazed.
+My own best friend can drive me bonkers talking in circles around me, but when my dog goes ape sh*t crazy at the front window when a poodle walks by, I find myself unfazed.

-My ex would leave me livid when he showed up the door 30 minutes late for dinner, yet my cat could throw up repeatedly and I’d patiently clean it up without so much as a word.
+My ex would leave me livid showing up the door 30 minutes late for dinner, yet my cat could throw up repeatedly and I’d patiently clean it up without so much as a word.

 Of course not.